-- The management and development of curriculum and the course portfolio - Student tracking and student records - Collation of assessment data and presentation of data at assessment boards - Management/co-ordination of overall assessment activities across the programme - Liaison with external bodies and agencies - Quality assurance and annual monitoring, including compilation of the Annual Monitoring Report - Co-ordination of admissions activities and other recruitment activities, including relevant publicity activities.
+- The management and development of curriculum and the course portfolio - Student tracking and student records

+- Collation of assessment data and presentation of data at assessment boards - Management/co-ordination of overall assessment activities across the programme - Liaison with external bodies and agencies - Quality assurance and annual monitoring, including compilation of the Annual Monitoring Report - Co-ordination of admissions activities and other recruitment activities, including relevant publicity activities.

-Academic team members in other departments with undergraduate responsibility will be invited to attend Business department meetings.
-Wherever possible, specific issues that relate to their programmes will be dealt with first to minimise their disruption from their own departmental activities
+Academic team members in other departments (i.e. Psychology) with undergraduate responsibility will be invited to attend Business department meetings.
+Wherever possible, specific issues that relate to their programmes will be dealt with first to minimise their disruption from their own departmental activities.

-Marks for students on modules not within the Business School are anticipated to feature within the module assessment boards of the relevant department.
+Marks for students on modules not within the Business School are anticipated to feature within the module assessment boards of the relevant department (i.e. Psychology).
 However, their overall award progression will be discussed at the Board within the Business School.
-Consequently, in both boards, members of both the Business School and the other department should be invited to participate in a monitoring capacity and only for the modules which are applicable.
-The same Assessment Boards will be considering marks for both Wrexham and London based students, drawing upon the current practice in place.
+Consequently, in both boards, members of both the Business School and the other department should be invited to participate in a monitoring capacity and only for the modules which are applicable